apache/nuttx/configs/c5471evm/README.txt

   httpd

-    This configuration uses the tiny webserver for uiP.
+    This configuration uses the tiny webserver for uIP.